Pathlights keeps you informed. Our services continue and we are available at 708.361.0219

 If you are an older adult or person with disabilities and homebound living in Cook County, please call us at 708.361.0219 to learn about options to receive the COVID-19 vaccine in your home.
 See flyer here.

 When the pandemic began, Pathlights was one of the first to quickly organize a local healthcare event with a leading infectious disease expert to inform and educate the community about the virus and its impact on the aging community.
-Since March 2020, we've hosted eight presentations featuring the latest news and updates from Dr. Michael Ison, Professor, Divisions of Infectious Diseases and Organ Transplantation, Northwestern University Feinberg School of Medicine.
-Here is the latest presentation: October 6, 2021
+Since March 2020, we've hosted ten presentations featuring the latest news and updates from Dr. Michael Ison, Professor, Divisions of Infectious Diseases and Organ Transplantation, Northwestern University Feinberg School of Medicine.
+Here is the latest presentation: January 20, 2022

 It takes a village, a state, and a country.
 Here are some of the organizations that we've been partnering with to make sure older adults, adults with disabilities, their caregivers, and friends, have information about COVID-19, the importance of vaccinations for flu and COVID-19, and preventative measures to maintain a healthy bubble.